 Click on the triple-dot admin icon on the far right of the Google Chrome menu bar, and then click on Settings in the resulting menu.

-On the resulting page, scroll to the bottom, click on Advanced (not shown), scroll down some more, and click on Content settings.
+On the resulting page, scroll to Privacy and security, and click on Site Settings.

-Scroll down on the resulting page and click on Notifications.
+On the resulting page scroll to Permissions, and click on Notifications.

 Firefox